Skip to main content

-Wish you all a very Happy New Year.
-Hope you all had wonderful holidays and New Year celebrations with your friends and family!!
+Hello Reader, Wish you a very Happy New Year.
+Hope you enjoyed your holidays and New Year celebrations with friends and family!!

 My kid was down with fever due to viral infection and obviously was crankier than usual.
 So we mostly stayed indoors, except for a hospital visit and a drive to a park to see Christmas lights.
 Otherwise we were at home most of the time, as the weather wasn't also favorable due to snow storm and rains.